processing/processing-sound/README.md

 For detailed changelogs, have a look at the [Github releases page](https://github.com/processing/processing-sound/releases).

-### Known issues
+### Playing back sound files

-[`SoundFile`](https://processing.org/reference/libraries/sound/SoundFile.html) class for loading audio data from disk:
+Audio files loaded with the [`SoundFile`](https://processing.org/reference/libraries/sound/SoundFile.html) class are fully loaded into raw memory.
+That means your sketch will require ~20MB of RAM per minute of stereo audio.

-* Currently no support for decoding WAV files that are in compressed formats such as 8bit unsigned (see [#15](/../../issues/15))
+- if you get `OutOfMemoryError: Java heap space` errors on resource-lean platforms (e.g. Raspberry Pi), make sure to increase the heap size in Processing's `File > Preferences > Running` menu.
+As a rough rule, your heap size should be at least twice as much as the largest audio sample used in your sketch.
-* MP3 decoding is extremely slow on ARM processors (Android and Raspberry Pi).
-Since all audio samples loaded by the library end up being stored as raw uncompressed data in RAM anyway, we generally recommend using WAV files for loading audio samples from disk
+- depending on the format and length of the audio files, loading them for the first time with `new SoundFile("<yourfilename.ext>")` might block the sketch for several seconds, while calls to `sf.play()` execute instantly
-* Some MP3 files with meta-information (especially where large amounts of data such as the album cover image is stored in the ID3 header) fail to load (see [#32](/../../issues/32))
+- decoding of compressed formats (mp3, ogg, etc) can be quite slow on Raspberry Pi (20 seconds for a 3 minute mp3, 14 seconds for ogg on a Raspberry Pi 3B 32bit).
+Since all audio samples loaded by the library end up being stored as raw uncompressed data in RAM anyway, we generally recommend using WAV format for loading audio files

 ### Contributing